+2018.
 When Soldiers Rebel: Ethnic Armies and Political Instability in Africa.
-In press with Cambridge UP (expected August 3, 2018).
+Cambridge University Press.

 Peer Reviewed Articles: